Mahima-Rabbi-Mohi/Article-PDF-Summarizer/README.md

-# Password Protected PDF generator and Summarizer
+# Password Protected PDF Generator and Summarizer

 To ensure data privacy, this project has made it easier and inexpensive to generate and encrypt PDF files.
 It can initially provide a summary of an article from a Webpage or PDF.
 However, PDFs can also be downloaded utilizing encryption.
 Before a PDF document can be viewed in Adobe Reader or Adobe Acrobat, the user must provide the accessible password when it has been encrypted.